HDFGroup/vol-log-based/DEVELOPER_NOTE.md

   driver must call HDF5 APIs to query properties of a defined dataset in order to perform sanity check on the user arguments.
 Such queries can be expensive when the number of H5Dwrite calls is high.
-This is particularly true for applications whose I/O patterns show a large number of noncontiguous subarray requests, such as E3SM.
+This is particularly true for applications whose I/O patterns show a large number of non-contiguous subarray requests, such as E3SM.
-* HDF5 currently does not have an API to read/write a large number of noncontiguous subarray requests to the same variable.
+* HDF5 currently does not have an API to read/write a large number of non-contiguous subarray requests to the same variable.
 HDF5 group is currently developing "H5Dwrite_multi", a new API that allows to write multiple datasets in a single API call.
 See HDF5 develop branch ["multi_rd_wd_coll_io"](https://bitbucket.hdfgroup.org/projects/HDFFV/repos/hdf5/browse?at=refs%2Fheads%2Finactive%2Fmulti_rd_wd_coll_io).
 * Before API "H5Dwrite_multi" is officially released, one must either treat a